Lunar I-Hab: Launch

 The module is slated to launch in 2028 on the Artemis 4 mission with the Space Launch System Block 1B rocket, along with a crewed Orion spacecraft.
 The module would be located within a Universal Stage Adapter (USA), and attached to a payload adapter connected to an Exploration Upper Stage (EUS).
-Once the translunar injection burn has been completed the Orion/EUS stack will undergo a procedure similar to the transposition and docking procedure performed during the Apollo Program, during this procedure the Orion spacecraft would separate from the USA, after which the EUS rotates away from the Orion spacecraft to allow for the jettison of the USA.
+Once the translunar injection burn has been completed the Orion/EUS stack will undergo a procedure similar to the transposition and docking procedure performed during the Apollo Program, during this procedure the Orion spacecraft would separate from the US, after which the EUS rotates away from the Orion spacecraft to allow for the jettison of the USA.
 The EUS would then rotate back for Orion to dock with the I-HAB module.
 Following a successful docking, the EUS would then release the I-HAB module from the payload adaptor along with the Orion spacecraft attached.
 Orion would then be responsible for delivery of the module to the Lunar Gateway in its near-rectilinear halo orbit.